 We encourage you to consider forming a project, especially one that would not be possible without this funding, that goes beyond your current work with youth or your peer volunteers.
 If a project is potentially sustainable over the course of several years beyond this funding phase, you will be asked to include a short description of the long-term impact.

 Small Grants are available to support a wide array of activities, including but not limited to projects, lesson plans, workshops, and tools that enrich community youth and families.
-Applications should clearly describe the nature of the project, who and which programs will be involved, and the timeline and budget of the project.
-Before turning in the proposal, applicants are encouraged to contact any EdP Small Grant committee member to discuss their ideas.
+Please see the Social Impacts page for information about how to apply.
+Before turning in the proposal, applicants are welcome to contact Education Partnerships Program Director Kelly Beck-Sordi to discuss their ideas.

-If you have questions about the EdP Small Grant program, please contact Trevor Hooper.
+If you have questions about the EdP Small Grant program, please contact Kelly Beck-Sordi.